tibetan-nlp/old-tibetan-corpus/README.md

 In the case of the _Old Tibetan Annals_, we copied the English translation of the text from _The Old Tibetan Annals: An Annotated Translation of Tibet's First History_ by Brandon Dotson, and aligned this translation to the Tibetan text.
 You can see this in the CONLLU file for the text.

+The _archive_ directory contains files in legacy or unmaintained formats.

 You may cite this work by referencing this repository and its authors: Christian Faggionato, Edward Garrett, and Marieke Meelen.
 We thank the AHRC for its funding of the project _Lexicography in Motion_ (2017-2020, PI Ulrich Pagel).